LinlSP/dizce_frontend/client/README.md

         - Add the respective translation in the 'switch' at **./src/components/Footer.js**, **./src/pages/NotFound.js & Error.js**

     When trying to add the header to a page:
-        - Just add the page "pathname" to the "const availableIn" in header component in './src/components/Header.js'
+        - Just add the 'setHeaderAvailable(true)' from the Context.js on the useEffect part, and * to prevent the header in a page: add 'if(headerAvailable)setHeaderAvailable(false)' on the useEffect part.

 ## Authors